ionic-team/ionic-conference-app/README.md

 ├── LICENSE                            * Apache License
 ├── README.md                          * This file
 ├── config.xml                          * Cordova configuration file
-├── gulpfile.js                         * Contains the build tasks for our app ├── ionic.config.json                   * Ionic configuration file
+├── ionic.config.json                   * Ionic configuration file
 ├── package.json                       * Defines our JavaScript dependencies
-├── tsconfig.json                       * Defines the root files and the compiler options ├── tslint.json                        * Defines the rules for the TypeScript linter └── typings.json                       * Defines the external type definitions
+├── tsconfig.json                       * Defines the root files and the compiler options ├── tslint.json                        * Defines the rules for the TypeScript linter
 ```